Lighthouses of the Straits of Mackinac

 Bois Blanc Island Lighthouses

-Old (1868, deactivated in 1924) and new (1941, on right) Bois Blanc Island Lights.
+Old (1868, deactivated in 1924) and new (1941, in center) Bois Blanc Island Lights.

 These lights are on the Northeast side of the Island and are not often seen.